gke/uavp-mods/FrSkyProgramming.md

 What follows is not a recommendation of the [FrSky](http://www.frsky-rc.com/) products in general but is intended to put in one place information that is currently difficult to find.

 ## Composite Output ##
-While the D8R Rx is not directly compatible with UAVX a recent firmaware release allows it to directly generate composite PPM signals where "All Channels" come out on Ch 8.
+While the D8R Rx is not directly compatible with UAVX a recent firmware release allows it to directly generate composite PPM signals where "All Channels" come out on Ch 8.
 The function of channels 1 to 7 are preserved.

 The firmware update process is quite easy.
 You will need: